-- Undergraduate Enterpreneurship Incubation Program (UEIP) Business Pitch and Grant Awards ranging from N100,000 N500,000 to student entrepreneurs with unique and existing business models. - School Fees Invervention Scheme (SFIS) Payment of School Fees for Qualified Indigent Students of Public Higher - Digital & Tech Devt.
+- Undergraduate Enterpreneurship Incubation Program (UEIP) UEIP is built off our SEEDINVEST Acceleration Program and targeted at undergraduate entrepreneurs in Nigerian tertiary institutions with Grant Awards ranging from N100,000 N500,000 to student entrepreneurs with unique and existing business models. - School Fees Invervention Scheme (SFIS) Payment of School Fees for Qualified Indigent Students of Public Higher Institutions. - Digital & Tech Devt.
 Skills (DTDS) for students.

-The Undergraduate Enterpreneurship Incubation Program (UEIP) application for 2022 ran from January 24 through February 20, 2022.
-Following an intersive review session, five (5) businesses were shortlisted as the top 5 finalists of the Biodun and Ibikunle Foundation UEIP.
+The Undergraduate Enterpreneurship Incubation Program (UEIP) application for 2023 ran from January 30 through February 26, 2023.
+Following an intensive review session, five (5) businesses were shortlisted as the top 5 finalists and winners of the Biodun and Ibikunle Foundation UEIP.